Find Affordable College Courses

 Baltimore, MD

-Johns Hopkins University ranked #9 on this year’s Most Popular Music Doctor’s Degree Schools in the Middle Atlantic Region list.
-Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.
+Johns Hopkins University came in at #9 in this year’s edition of the Most Popular Music Doctor’s Degree Schools in the Middle Atlantic Region ranking.
+Johns Hopkins is a very large private not-for-profit school located in the city of Baltimore.

 Of the 8 students majoring in music at Johns Hopkins, 75% are male and 25% are female.

 University of Pittsburgh - Pittsburgh Campus landed the #9 spot in the 2023 rankings for the most popular doctor’s degree music programs.
-Located in the large city of Pittsburgh, Pitt is a public school with a very large student population.
+Located in the city of Pittsburgh, Pitt is a public college with a fairly large student population.

 Of the 8 students majoring in music at Pitt, 63% are male and 38% are female.